Preparing for the State Writing Assessment

 What follows are links to even more great collections of state writing assessment resources!
 But first…

 Understanding State Writing Assessments: What is Tested?
 When is it Tested?
 How is it Tested?

-Multiple choice – many teachers forget about this aspect of writing instruction.
+Multiple Choice Writing Skills: Remember, students are tested on writing every single year on the multiple-choice test, but only have a “performance task” every few years.
+Many teachers forget about this aspect of writing instruction.
 Your state is likely to have an English language arts multiple-choice standardized test for every single grade above kindergarten.
 The English language arts are made up of reading, writing, listening, and speaking.
 I am not aware of speaking appearing on any standardized tests, but you can be sure that reading, writing, and listening will be on the test.

 California has excellent examples of “multiple-choice writing skills” test questions for grades 2-11.
 Click here .
 The writing skills test questions are a part of the English-Language Arts section.
 At the end of each PDF file of released questions, there is a section that tells what ELA standard is being addressed in each question.
 As you can see below, writing strategies and written conventions are very important on state testing.

 California’s English-Language Arts standardized tests have multiple-choice questions for: